Your team needs different training as they ascend in your business.

 A Strategic-level staff person should be given key performance indicators (KPIs) to track and assist in making decisions about delivery.
 The person should be evaluated based on delivery of your KPIs.

-- Break down KPIs to measure the manager’s performance (we give you these on the Two-Brain Roadmap).
+- Break down KPIs to measure the manager’s performance (we give you these on the Two-Brain Growth ToolKit).

 - Mentor the manager to success.